-- Large objects (tall trees mountains, cliffs, oceans, deep canyons) or ephemeral moments (sunsets, rainbows, aurora borealis); - Small objects with immense complexity relative to their size (hovering hummingbird); and - Objects with a sense of infinite repetition (waves, flames) or boundlessness (open ocean, Milky Way).
+- Large objects (tall trees mountains, cliffs, oceans, deep canyons) or ephemeral moments (sunsets, rainbows, aurora borealis); - Small objects with immense complexity relative to their size (a hovering hummingbird, exquisite miniature art); and - Objects with a sense of infinite repetition (waves, flames) or boundlessness (open ocean, Milky Way).

-Aperson's openness (to experience), sense of self (ego), attention, knowledge, are all factors in a response to an awe experience (Silvia et al., 2015).
+A person's openness (to experience), sense of self (ego), attention, knowledge, are all factors in a response to an awe experience (Silvia et al., 2015).
 With this in mind, designing in affordances (e.g., signage, seating, change in acoustic properties, activity programming) may help to subconsciously guide a person to a given awe experience.
 Research gives us the following qualitative considerations for working with awe as a design pattern: